linrunner/tlp-doc/settings/bc-vendors.rst

 As for obtaining kernel drivers, there are two options:

     a.
-Drivers that are maintained in the Linux mainline kernel and shipped with each distribution.
+Drivers that are maintained in the Linux kernel and shipped with each distribution.
 They are loaded automatically on supported laptops and do not require any user action.
     b.
-So-called "external kernel drivers", which are not part of the Linux mainline kernel and require the user to install additional, distribution specific packages.
+So-called "external kernel drivers", which are not part of the Linux kernel and require the user to install additional, distribution specific packages.
 This case applies to ThinkPads only and is described in :doc:`/installation/index`.

 .. note::